wirdehall/transition-router-react/README.md

 A `Route` with children can still have a path, it will be prepended to all child routes.
 A path does not start with a slash or end trailing slash.

 A path is otherwise just a string with the ability to use wildcards and splat.

+A path can also be an array of strings which can be matched against to display your component, in case of an array, all other rules for a path still applies.

 ##### Wildcard
 A wildcard starts with a colon.